 MMC provides a centralized, convenient, and intuitive web-based interface to monitor, manage, and administer the run-time aspects of Mule ESB.
-With MMC, you can save time and reduce errors by quickly identifying, diagnosing, and appropriately addressing problems across development, testing, UAT and production environments, all within a single interface.
+With MMC, you can save time and reduce errors by quickly identifying, diagnosing, and appropriately addressing problems within development, testing, UAT and production environments; all with the same user experience.

 MMC provides the following benefits:

 - Simplified troubleshooting through quick access to the most relevant information